 Per Association Chartered Affiliate policies, each affiliate must submit their bylaws for review every five (5) years.
 The Bylaws Committee reviews the affiliate bylaws, examines them for conflict with the AARC Bylaws, and recommends either changes to them or approval by the Board.
-See the Chartered Affiliates Handbook and the Bylaws tracking sheet under c.aarc.org/state_society/ for more information.
+See the Chartered Affiliates Handbook and the Bylaws tracking sheet for more information.
 The committee is composed of the Immediate Past-President and four (4) active members elected by the House.